-This eight-day Annapurna circuit trekking experience diary of Asian Traveler Chris Taylor.
+This eight-day Annapurna circuit trekking guide by Asian Traveler Chris Taylor.
 He gives intimate details about the country’s fascinating cultures, flora and fauna as well as information on classic high altitude treks and other adventures.

 Outward trek along the Marsyangdi Khola, into the Manang basin, over Thorung pass and down into the Kali Gandaki gorge – the world’s deepest – gives the trekker a roundabout tour of the Annapurna massif.
 It is also one of the most varied and comfortable.
 There are many hotels and tea houses en route so you do not have to carry camping equipment.